prisma-labs/graphql-framework-experiment/README.md

    1. Attach your project to the app: `heroku git:remote --app <app-name>`
    1. Add a postgres database to it: `heroku addons:create heroku-postgresql --app <app-name>`
    1. Get the postgres database credentials: `heroku pg:credentials:url --app <app-name>`
+   1. Export the connection URL into your shell `export DATABASE_URL="<connection-url>"`
-   1. Initialize the postgres database: `npx graphql-santa db init --connection-url <connection-url>`
+   1. Initialize the postgres database: `npx graphql-santa db init`
    1. Deploy using the git push to master workflow.
 See your app running in the cloud!

 1. Conclusion